tenshells/LaunchKeyMK3/README.md

 No support for Launchkey Mini mk3 yet, willing to work with someone who has a LK mini mk3 to add script.

 Availible in 25,37,49,61 :
-  - Transport: Play/Pause, Stop, Record, switch from Song Mode/Pattern Mode
+  - Transport: Play/Pause, Stop, Record, switch from Song Mode/Pattern Mode, Undo, Metronome(Click),
   - Device Select button next to knobs can be used to switch from Channel Rack -> Playlist -> Mixer
-  - Jog buttons for previous/next for use in browser/Channel Rack/switching presets in FL Stock plug-ins like Flex etc.
+  - Jog buttons for previous/next for use in browser/Mixer/Channel Rack/switching presets in FL Stock plug-ins like Flex etc.
   - Stop Solo Mute button for Soloing Channel
-  - Undo button undoes ;
+  - Pitch Wheel for selected channel with semitone range +-12
-  - Click activate/deactivates Metronome
+  - First knob, Second Knob (in pot mode 1) Controls selected channel volume, pan

 Avalible for 49,61 key versions:
 Faders: